I am a mom to two teenagers and a little Chihuahua pup. I like to write about crafts, DIY projects, and recipes.

-Ghoulish Halloween Party Treats Fit for a Zombie
+Ghoulish Halloween Party Treats

 Are you looking for a ghoulish appetizer to feed and satisfy a hoard of hungry zombies?
 You have got to try these dreadfully delicious deviled brains.
 They are a fun and creepy Halloween recipe for deviled eggs that will leave your guests, both the living and undead ones, clawing and digging their way back to the table for more!